di3goCS/di3goCS/README.md

 - Pursuing B.S. in Computer Engineering at State University of Feira de Santana (UEFS)
 - Systems Development Technician Degree at National Service of Industrial Learning (SENAI)
 - Volunteer at <a href="https://github.com/EcompJr">EcompJr<a> :blue_heart:
-- I pretend to be a programmer most of the time :shipit:
+- Pretending to be a programmer most of the time :shipit:
 - Sometimes, teachs at programming workshops :thought_balloon:
 <details>
   <summary>